In-Vivo-Group/fastai-ivg-version/part-1/lesson-1-getting-started/README.md

 - [Lesson 1 page](https://course.fast.ai/Lessons/lesson1.html)
 - [Lesson 1 video](https://www.youtube.com/watch?v=8SF_h3xF3cE&t=2s)
 - [Lesson 1 notebook (fast.ai)](https://www.kaggle.com/code/jhoward/is-it-a-bird-creating-a-model-from-your-own-data)
-- [Lesson 1 notebook (Titus)](https://www.kaggle.com/code/alexandertitus/is-it-a-bird-creating-a-model-from-your-own-data) - I would use this version of the lesson notebook to start because there are some outdated functions in the course version that I have updated and at least as of AUG 2024, all the cells are running.
+- [Lesson 1 notebook (Titus)](https://www.kaggle.com/code/alexandertitus/is-it-a-protein-using-your-own-data/edit) - I would use this version of the lesson notebook to start because there are some outdated functions in the course version that I have updated and at least as of AUG 2024, all the cells are running.
+[On Github](is_protein.ipynb)

 ## Book section to read
 - [Book chapter 1 (fast.ai)](https://colab.research.google.com/github/fastai/fastbook/blob/master/01_intro.ipynb?authuser=3#scrollTo=57tQk0jr1wb6)